MicroDev-Steve/Circuitpython_m5stickplus2/README.md

 ## Licensing

 This project incorporates open-source components.
 However, the original code and contributions made by me are licensed under a proprietary license.
 You may not use, reproduce, modify, or distribute this software without express written permission.
+In short, please do not re-list or sell my work.
+Personal use is permitted.

 ## License